Practical-Integrative-Bioinformatics/00_Introduction/README.md

 * To pass the practical course a report will have to be handed in.
 The grade is based on this report and your performance during the course.
 Passing requires an overall grade of 4.0 or better.

 ## Preparation
-* Fork this repository to create your personal repo
+* By starting the assignment, you have created a fork of the assignment repository, for you to work on your own.
-* Clone your personal repo on your machine locally
+* (Clone)[https://education.github.com/git-cheat-sheet-education.pdf] this forked repo on your machine locally.
-* Install conda on your machine
+* (Install conda on your machine)[https://docs.anaconda.com/miniconda/install/]
-* Open the terminal and navigate to the PIBI-Students directory
+* Open the terminal and navigate to the local directory.
 * Create a conda environment and install the required packages.
-You can do this in one step by typing `conda env create -f environment.yml`
+You can do this in one step by typing `conda env create -f environment.yml`.
-* Active the conda environment with `conda activate pibi25`
+* Active the conda environment with `conda activate pibi25`.
-* Open jupyter lab with `jupyter lab`
+* Open jupyter lab with `jupyter lab`.